Affinity and valence impact the extent and symmetry of phase separation of multivalent proteins: Free energy for the mixture of tetramers, dimers and solvent

 From these equations, we obtain $\g_1=XY\alpha/4$, $\g_2=2\alpha X\g_1/3$, $\g_3=\alpha^2 X^2 \g_1$ and $\g_4=4\alpha^3X^3\g_1$.
 Replacing these relations back in the definitions of $X$ and $Y$ leads to

-We now numerically solve these equations for $X$ and $Y$ for given values of $\rho_A^0$ and $\rho_B^0$ and obtain $\g_i$'s from Eqs. (\ref{gamrel}).
-Since we will have to differentiate the free energy to find the binodal and spinodal, we use interpolation (we use the in-built function ListInterpolation of InterpolationOrder (3,3) of Mathematica \cite{mathematica}) to obtain analytical forms for the $\gamma_i$'s and insert those in the expression of the free energy, Eq. (\ref{totf}).
+We now numerically solve these two equations for $X$ and $Y$ for given values of $\rho_A^0$ and $\rho_B^0$ and then find the $\g_i$'s from Eqs. (\ref{gamrel}).
+Since we will have to differentiate the free energy to find the binodal and spinodal, we use interpolation (we use the in-built function ListInterpolation of InterpolationOrder (3,3) of Mathematica \cite{mathematicaSM}) to obtain analytical (fitted) forms for the $\gamma_i$'s and insert those in the expression of the free energy, Eq. (\ref{totf}).
 Next we proceed through the usual procedure, as detailed below in Sec. \ref{sec_phasedia}, to obtain the phase diagrams for the system for a particular value of the interaction strength $J$ .